 Naava remains committed to complying with all environmental legislation and increasing awareness of climate and biodiversity impacts among employees.
-In 2023, we integrated sustainability topics into company-wide activities, fostering a culture of environmental consciousness that supports continuous improvement in operations and product development.
+In 2023, we integrated sustainability topics into company-wide activities, fostering a culture of environmental consciousness that supports continuous improvement in of the company.